-San Gabriel Valley-based Athens Services, a local familyowned and -operated waste collection company, was faced with a dilemma: It needed to implement a new recycling program to comply with state mandates.
+Athens Services, a local family-owned and operated waste collection company, was faced with a dilemma: It needed to implement a new recycling program to comply with state mandates.
 The task was especially challenging, considering most cities used a mixed-waste collection program.
-The solution: build a mixed-waste material recovery facility like no other.
+The solution: build a mixed-waste MRF in the San Gabriel Valley.

-In 1996, Athens began constructing a mixed-waste MRF at its City of Industry (COI) location.
-At the time, the location was nothing more than an administrative building, a few collection trucks, and a large empty lot.
-The MRF would open the following year as the region's first facility of its kind.
+Athens selected its City of Industry (COI) location as the site to build its new MRF.
+At the time, the location was nothing more than one administrative building, with a few collection trucks and a large empty lot.
+The facility opened in 1996 as the the largest mixed-waste MRF in L.A.
+County.